Forest Foresight

 WHAT IS FOREST FORESIGHT?

-Current systems only alert when logging has already started and damage to nature has already occurred.
-Forest Foresight (previously known as Early Warning System) predicts illegal deforestation before it takes place.
+Most systems alert when logging has already started and damage to nature has already occurred.
+Forest Foresight predicts illegal deforestation up to six months before it takes place.

-This model connects big data - such as satellite imagery - and human activity, such as population densities and road construction in order to detect if deforestation might take place.
+This AI-model connects big data - such as satellite imagery - and human activity, such as population densities and road construction in order to detect if deforestation might take place.
 If a road is built, it can be used as an access road for machines to cut down trees.
-As soon as such a change is spotted, an alert goes out to relevant people.
-They can then take appropriate action and prevent the area from being deforested.
+As soon as such a change is spotted, an alert goes out to relevant people in the area.
+They can then take appropriate action and prevent the area from being illegally deforested.

 Forest Foresight explained